ryansheehy0/Neo-C/possible_features.md

 - You can have functions within functions.
 	- Can you have classes within classes?
 No. Don't do this.
 It could be confusing.
 	- Assigning functions to variables?
+- How do you create a custom library?

 ## Low probably
 - All `enum`s become `enum class`es.